 In case of the Faith of the Seven, a septon presides over the ceremony, which involves prayers, vows, and singing, and takes place in a sept.
 The bride wears a cloak in the colors of her house, called the “maiden's cloak”.
 The bride's father, or the person standing in his place, is to remove the cloak from her shoulders, so that her husband can place a cloak of his own house colors about her shoulders.
 This signifies the bride passing from her father's protection into her husband's protection.
 The bride and groom speak the words “With this kiss I pledge my love”, potentially followed with an additional “… and take you for my lord and husband” and “ …and take you for my lady and wife” by the bride and groom respectively, after which the septon will declare them to be man and wife, stating they are “one flesh, one heart, one soul, now and forever”.

 For those who follow the old gods, ceremonies are significantly shorter, and contain no priests.
 The bride is escorted to her groom, who awaits her in front of the weirwood tree in the godswood, and a ceremonial conversation follows, where the identity of the bride, of the groom, and of the person giving the bride away are established.
-The bride is asked to accept her husband, and upon her agreement (“I take this man”) bride and groom join hands, kneel before the heart tree, and bow their heads in token of submission.
+The bride is asked to accept her husband, and upon her agreement (“I take this man”), bride and groom join hands, kneel before the heart tree, and bow their heads in token of submission.
 When they rise following a moment of silent prayer, the groom removes the maiden’s cloak, and places the bride’s cloak around her shoulders, after which he will carry her to the feast in his arms.

+Wedding customs in Essos differ somewhat from Westerosi ceremonies.
 Weddings done under the Lord of Light do involve priests.
 A priest (or priestess) recites ceremonial prayers, which are answered by the wedding guests.
 The priest and groom await the bride by a ditchfire.
 The bride is escorted to the priest, who first asks the bride to identify herself, and next asks who comes to claim the bride.
 Both bride and groom are asked whether they will share their fire with their spouse-to-be, to warm him/her "when the night is dark and full of terrors".
 Bride and groom are to leap over the ditchfire together, to emerge as one.
 Following this, the groom removes the maiden’s cloak and places the bride’s cloak around the bride’s shoulders.

 Following the feast, the bedding takes place.
-The bride is escorted to her bedroom, usually by the mean from the feast, who will undress the bride along the way, making rude jokes.
+The bride is escorted to her bedroom, usually by the male guests from the feast, who will undress the bride along the way while making rude jokes.
 The women at the feast will do the groom the same honors.
-Usually, once the bride and groom are in the bedchamber they are left along, though wedding guests might stand on the other side of the door, shouting suggestions.
+Usually, once the bride and groom are in the bedchamber they are left alone, though wedding guests might stand on the other side of the door, shouting suggestions.
 Nonetheless, in some cases, witnesses might be present for the bedding, though it is unknown how far this witness duty goes.